Social Work - Master of Science in Social Work(MSSW)

 For class offerings for a specific term, refer to the Schedule of Classes

 MSSW 610.
-Foundation Couple and Family Therapy Practicum I3 Units
+Generalist Couple and Family Therapy Practicum I3 Units

 Grading Basis: Pass/Fail

-Description: Students will conduct assessment and therapy with individuals, couples, and families under the supervision of a state-or AAMFT- approved supervisor.
-This course will allow students to apply assessment and treatment skills learned in SW 700, SW 701, and SW 702.
+Description: Students will conduct assessment and therapy with individuals, couples, and families under the supervision of a state-or AAMFT- approved supervisor, as well as MSSW approved supervisor.
+This course will allow students to apply assessment and treatment skills learned in MCFT.

 Course Attribute(s): CBL - This course includes Community-Based Learning (CBL).
 Students will engage in a community experience or project with an external partner in order to enhance understanding and application of academic content.